finaldie/ftracer/README.md

 ======
 A toolkit for tracing C/C++ program(including multi-thread program), it can generate a call graph for us.

 Sometimes we may hard to understand a complex program, especially a very big application, so we need a powerful tool to help us to dump the call graph, then we can follow the callgraph flow to see how it works as well as identify some problems.
-Here is an existing [Callgraph][2] of Lua5.3.3.
+Tere are some existing [Callgraphs][2] of Lua5.3.3 and Redis 3.2.5.

 [![ftracer demo](http://g.recordit.co/icPgh2aNex.gif)]()